rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 **Semantic UI Form**

-The Form component is used to display a set of related user input fields in a very clean and organized way.
+The Form component is used to display a set of related user input fields in a clean and organized way.
 There are two ways in which you can create a form using Semantic UI.
 You can either write the Form components using the shorthand props API or without the shorthand props API.

 {{< highlight javascript >}}
+// without shorthand props
 import React from 'react';
 import { Button, Form } from 'semantic-ui-react';